wmahfoudh/archmallow/docs/more.md

 ````bash
 Exec=/usr/bin/google-chrome-stable --force-device-scale-factor=1.2 %U
 ````
-if this still doesn't work, edit the desktop shortcut like above and remove the %U the ``%U`` parameter is used to pass URLs to Chrome and not needed anyway in a default desktop shortcut
+if this still doesn't work, edit the desktop shortcut like above and remove the ``%U`` (this parameter is used to pass URLs to Chrome and not needed anyway in a default desktop shortcut)